openthread/openthread/CONTRIBUTING.md

 #### Coding Conventions and Style

 OpenThread uses and enforces the [OpenThread Coding Conventions and Style](STYLE_GUIDE.md) on all code, except for code located in [third_party](third_party).
-Use the `make pretty` and `make pretty-check` targets to automatically reformat code and check for code-style compilance, respectively.
+Use the `make pretty` and `make pretty-check` targets to automatically reformat code and check for code-style compliance, respectively.
 OpenThread currently requires [clang-format v5.0.1](http://releases.llvm.org/download.html#5.0.1) for `make pretty` and `make pretty-check`.

 As part of the cleanup process, you should also run `make pretty-check` to ensure that your code passes the baseline code style checks.